lucas-ko/MicrosoftCloudNotes/EntraID-AppManagementPolicies.md

 > ### Configuration steps

-Microsoft Graph PowerShell is used as Entra ID portal GUI is not yet behaving correctly (you can't configure client secrets restrictions and certificate restrictions to be active at the same time).
+Microsoft Graph PowerShell is preffered as Entra ID portal GUI is not yet behaving correctly (you can't configure client secrets restrictions and certificate restrictions to be active at the same time).
 Using Microsoft Graph PowerShell to configure Entra ID is always a good idea and a general best practice as well :smile:<br>

 Configuration proposed below enforces following tenant-wide restrictions: